cnti-testcatalog/testsuite/SOURCE_INSTALL.md

 #### Cleaning Up

-Run the following to cleanup the specific cnf-conformance test:
+Run the following to cleanup the specific cnf-testsuite test:

 ```
 ./cnf-testsuite cnf_cleanup cnf-config=./cnf-conformance.yml
 ```

-You can also run `cleanall` and cnf-conformance will attempt to cleanup everything.
+You can also run `cleanall` and cnf-testsuite will attempt to cleanup everything.

 _NOTE: Cleanup does not handle manually deployed CNFs_